It's a long way from life as we knew it but the lockdown measures have been easing across the UK as our “new normal” continues to evolve.

 Flare ups of the virus could see social restrictions enforced within a still-to-be-determined range.

-The government’s - which Prime Minister Boris Johnson has said is set to be introduced in some form before the end of May - could bring about stricter restrictions and closures in parts of towns, schools, hospitals and businesses.
+The government’s test, track and trace system - which Prime Minister Boris Johnson has said is set to be introduced in some form before the end of May - could bring about stricter restrictions and closures in parts of towns, schools, hospitals and businesses.

 The Joint Biosecurity Centre will keep track of infection rates from data gathered from workplaces, testing centres and the wider environment and watch out for localised increases.